 Soft Heavy cotton drill or denim Larger macropods (e.g., rock-wallabies, kangaroos) Up to 24 hours Road transport: Animals are often suspended in bags to reduce the harshness of vehicle transport.
 A mattress / piece of foam should be placed beneath the animals for additional protection.
 Air transport: Animal kept within a heavy cotton drill/denim bag placed within a pet pack (one individual per pack).
 Hard Plastic container (ventilated) Frogs, tadpoles and frog spawn Up to 24 hours Include water (tadpoles and most egg masses), damp leaf litter or other material as appropriate for individual species and life stages.
 Hard Elliott trap Small mammals (e.g., rodents, small dasyurids) Up to 24 hours One individual to each trap.
 Include a layer of insulative material (e.g., native vegetation).
 Tape doors closed and secure Elliott traps within larger, ventilated hard containment (e.g., pet pack).
-Take particular care of temperature management.
-Hard Cage trap Medium-sized mammals (e.g., brushtail possums, bandicoots, bettongs, quolls) Up to 24 hours Animals must first be contained within an appropriate soft containment bag that is secured to the side of the cage trap.
+As the aluminum has high thermal conductivity it is important to ensure all Elliott traps are managed to avoid temperature extremes Hard Cage trap Medium-sized mammals (e.g., brushtail possums, bandicoots, bettongs, quolls) Up to 24 hours Animals must first be contained within appropriate soft containment (see SOP Animal Handling and Restraint using Soft Containment ) that is secured to the side of the cage trap.
 Base of cage trap should be lined with a cushioning layer (e.g., towels, high density foam).
-Hard Pet pack Medium-sized mammals (e.g., brushtail possums, bandicoots, bettongs, quolls) and medium to large-sized birds (e.g., cockatoos) Up to 24 hours For mammals: Must first be contained within an appropriate soft containment bag that is secured to the side of the pet pack.
+Hard Pet pack Medium-sized mammals (e.g., brushtail possums, bandicoots, bettongs, quolls) and medium to large-sized birds (e.g., cockatoos) Up to 24 hours For mammals: Must first be contained within appropriate soft containment (see SOP Animal Handling and Restraint using Soft Containment) that is secured to the side of the pet pack.
 Base of pet pack should be lined with absorbent material (e.g., puppy liners) and a cushioning layer (e.g., towels, high density foam).
 For birds: Consider the biological and behavioural requirements of the bird.
 For perching species, a branch/pole or built-in stand should be provided.
 Hard Species-specific transportation box Birds and small mammals Up to 24 hours A cushioning and absorbent substrate (e.g., shredded paper, leaf litter/vegetation) should be provided.
 For birds: Consider the biological and behavioural requirements of the bird.
 For perching species, a branch/pole or built-in stand should be provided.